deephaven/barrage/docs/Concepts.md

 4. The client now has data in position space `[80, 179]`; the server must send the missing `[180, 199]`.

 We call these rows `scoped` rows.
-They are integrated with `added` rows in an update, but are distinguishable via the `addedRowsIncluded` field.
+They are integrated with `added` rows in an update, but are distinguishable via the `addedRowsIncluded` field included in the `BarrageRecordBatch`.
 See the [Wire Guide](WireGuide.md) for more details.